kaskajp/monooki/prd.md

 ### Search & Filter
 - Search items by name, category, or location.
 - Sort by id, name, purchase date, purchase price, or any other field/custom field.

+### Command Center
+- CMD+K to open the command center
+- Search for items, locations, categories
+- View all items, locations, categories
+- Create new item, location, category

 ## API Endpoints